cvpe/Pythonista-scripts/README.md

   - you need to tap the voice and the TableView will expand with all voices
 - the rate of speaking
 - speak or spell, and in this case, the delay between two letters
+- bug: speak does not work, corrected 06 dec 2018

 threads_indicator_in_status_bar.py